BernieO/calcardbackup/README.md

        Encrypt backup file with AES256 (gnupg).
 First line of FILE will be used as passphrase -o | --output DIRECTORY
        Use directory DIRECTORY to store backups.
-       If not given, folder 'backups' in working directory is created and used.
+       If not given, folder 'backups' in script's directory is created and used.
--q | --database
-       Backup database as well.
-You probably don't need this, if you are unsure.
 -r | --remove N
        Remove backups older than N days from backup folder (N needs to be a positive integer).
 -s | --selfsigned